 We are growing our business in our company-owned stores and in our e-commerce by building synergies between our core products, our partnerships with other world class brands and through added engagement in and out of our iconic stores.
-Build-A-Bear Workshop is a powerful global brand and we see significant opportunities for growth outside of North America and the United Kingdom.
-The Build-A-Bear Workshop brand is a strong platform--kids love us and Moms trust us, which gives us the foundation to potentially go to market with other retail concepts and products as well as include these products in our retail stores and website.
+Build-A-Bear Workshop is a powerful global brand, and we see significant opportunities for growth outside of North America and the United Kingdom.
+The Build-A-Bear Workshop brand is a strong platform--kids love us and Moms trust us, which gives us the foundation to potentially go to market with other retail concepts and products as well as include these concepts and products in our retail stores and website.
 We are in a strong financial position to drive further international growth and at the same time, continue to buy back stock and invest in other strategic initiatives for the benefit of all Build-A-Bear Workshop stakeholders.

-As of July 2, 2011, we operated 289 stores in the United States, Canada, and Puerto Rico, 53 stores in the United Kingdom and Ireland, and had 70 franchised stores operating internationally under the Build-A-Bear Workshop brand.
+As of October 1, 2011, we operated 288 stores in the United States, Canada, and Puerto Rico, 56 stores in the United Kingdom and Ireland, and had 76 franchised stores operating internationally under the Build-A-Bear Workshop brand.
+In order to capitalize on short-term opportunities in specific locations, we also operated seven temporary, pop-up locations.
 In addition to our stores, we market our products and build our brand through our websites, which simulate our interactive shopping experience, as well as non-traditional store locations in three Major League Baseball® ballparks, a zoo, a science center and an airport.
 Seasonal locations, such as ballparks and zoos, are excluded from our store count.